 Founded way back in 1995 as an online auction site, eBay precipitated a radical change in the way the world buys and sells things.
-And in the process it opened up opportunities for thousands of people to make money from home.
-Today thanks to eBay, if you have something to sell, the whole world is your marketplace.
-Of course, that means more potential buyers, but it also means more competition.
+In the process, it opened up opportunities for thousands of people to make money from home.
+Today, thanks to eBay, if you have something to sell, the whole world is your marketplace.
+That means more potential buyers, but it also means more competition.

 Like any successful online company, eBay constantly changes with the times and technology.
 To be a successful eBay seller, you must do the same.
 This primer on getting started selling on an eBay is meant to do just that: get you started.
 Then you must take this information and build the business plan that works for you.
 Be prepared for constant tweaking as technologies and tastes evolve.